Bloeckchengrafik/lieutenant/README.md

 A command can be called by the return value of the `on_call` method.
 Here, a Game State can be passed to the closure.
 The second argument is the command to parse.
 The Return value of the closure or an error is returned here.

+# Contributing

+Check out our [issue tracker](https://github.com/feather-rs/lieutenant/issues) to find out what needs to be worked on.
+Feel free to join our [Discord](https://discordapp.com/invite/4eYmK69) and ask questions whenever you need.
+Thanks for your interest in contributing!

+# License

+This project is licenced under the MIT and Apache licence.

+See [MIT](LICENSE-MIT.md) and [Apache](LICENSE-APACHE.md) for more information.